Generative power of a protein language model trained on multiple sequence alignments: Introduction

 Designing new proteins with specific structure and function is a highly important goal of bioengineering.
 Indeed, it can allow to tune their stability or their biochemical properties, including their enzymatic activities, enabling important medical applications.
 The search for novel proteins is difficult due to the huge size of protein sequence space: for instance, there are $20^{100}$ different possible sequences for a short protein domain with $100$ amino acids.
 Furthermore, only a small fraction of this space comprises sequences that do fold, as demonstrated by experiments studying random sequences~\cite{Socolich2005}, and by theoretical arguments based on the physics of disordered systems~\cite{Bialek}. \emph{De novo} or rational protein design, which starts with target three-dimensional structures and physico-chemical potentials, can generate proteins which are not in a known protein family~\cite{Dahiyat97,Kuhlman03,Liang09}, but is generally restricted to small proteins~\cite{Rocklin17}.
 Conversely, directed evolution allows to perform a local search of sequence space, but generally remains limited to the vicinity of a natural sequence~\cite{Arnold18}.

 Generative computational models that build on the breadth of available natural protein sequence data, and capture a representation of protein families, now offer great alternatives that can allow to sample novel sequences belonging to protein families.
-In particular, Potts models, or DCA models~\cite{Weigt09,Morcos2011,Marks11,Ekeberg2013}, which are pairwise maximum entropy models trained to reproduced the one- and two-body statistics of the sequences of a family, allow direct sampling from a probability distribution modeling this family~\cite{Figliuzzi2018}, and have been used successfully for protein design~\cite{Russ2020}.
+In particular, Potts models, or DCA models~\cite{Weigt09,Morcos2011,Marks11,Ekeberg2013}, which are pairwise maximum entropy models trained to reproduce the one- and two-body statistics of the sequences of a family, allow direct sampling from a probability distribution modeling this family~\cite{Figliuzzi2018}, and have been used successfully for protein design~\cite{Russ2020}.
 Variational autoencoders are deep learning models which also allow sampling, and they have been shown to successfully produce functional proteins~\cite{Hawkins21}, although their statistical properties appear to have a lower quality than with Potts models~\cite{McGee2021}.

 Protein language models are deep learning models based on natural language processing methods, especially attention~\cite{Bahdanau14} and transformers~\cite{Vaswani2017}.
-They are trained on large ensembles of protein sequences, and capture long-range dependencies within a protein sequence~\cite{Alley19,ElnaggarPreprint,Rives21,rao2021transformer,Vig2021,Madani2020a,Madani2021,rao2021msa}.
-They are able to predict structure from a single sequence in an unsupervised way~\cite{rao2021transformer,rao2021msa}, potentially by transferring knowledge from their large training set~\cite{Bhattacharya2020,Bhattacharya2022}.
+They are trained on large ensembles of protein sequences, and capture long-range dependencies within a protein sequence~\cite{Alley19,Elnaggar2020,Rives21,rao2021transformer,Vig2021,Madani2020a,Madani2021,rao2021msa}.
+These pre-trained models are able to predict structure in an unsupervised way~\cite{rao2021transformer}, either taking as input a single sequence~\cite{Rives21} or an MSA~\cite{rao2021msa}, potentially by transferring knowledge from their large training set~\cite{Bhattacharya2020,Bhattacharya2022}.
 The great success of supervised protein structure prediction by AlphaFold~\cite{Jumper2021} is partly based on the use of transformers.
 It is therefore of strong interest to assess the generative ability of protein language models, and recent works show that this has high potential~\cite{Madani2021,Johnson2021,HawkinsPreprint,FerruzPreprint,HiePreprint}.